School Science Lessons

 These algae can be maintained for a long time in the laboratory by sub culturing in agar plates.

-Some micro-algae used in aquaculture for penaeid shrimp larvae, bivalve mollusc larvae, freshwater prawn larvae, postlarvae, abalone larvae, marine rotifers (Brachionus), brine shrimp (Artemia), saltwater copepods, freshwater zooplankton.
+Some micro-algae can be used in aquaculture for penaeid shrimp larvae, bivalve mollusc larvae, freshwater prawn larvae, postlarvae, abalone larvae, marine rotifers (Brachionus), brine shrimp (Artemia salina), saltwater copepods, freshwater zooplankton.

-6.5.8 Oxygen gas is formed during photosynthesis, Elodea
+6.5.8 Oxygen gas is formed during photosynthesis, (Elodea canadensis)

 See diagram 9.152: Waterweeds in the light, Waterweeds in the dark.